Design for Manufacturability Tips

 Material Selection

-Choosing the right material for your laser cutting project is crucial for achieving the desired results.
+Choosing the right material is key to achieving success in design for manufacturability.
 Each material has unique properties that can affect the cutting process and the final outcome.
 Here are some considerations for selecting materials:

 Material Compatability: